beliantech/boilertext/README.md

 By no means idiomatic Go.
 We'll get there.
 PRs welcome to clean up stuff or to add new algorithms.

+## How to use

+See example usage in https://github.com/PageDash/boilertext/blob/master/main.go

 ## Language Support (Split Strategy)

 There are two possible split strategies that you will want to consider.
 For English and English-like languages (which consists of words formed by a sequence of characters), the `bufio.ScanWords` `SplitFunc` is appropriate.
 For languages such as Chinese and Japanese (which consists of rune characters), use the `bufio.ScanRunes` `SplitFunc` to obtain the desired result.
 Obviously this is a simplistic view, but we gotta start somewhere.